Welcome, MRU Faculty!

 Stanton, T. K., Giles Jr, D. E., & Cruz, N. I. (1999).
 Service-learning: A movement's pioneers reflect on its origins, practice, and future.
 Jossey-Bass Higher and Adult Education Series.
 Jossey-Bass Inc., Publishers, 350 Sansome St., San Francisco, CA 94104.http://hdl.handle.net/2027/spo.3239521.0006.113

-Deciding if Community Service Learning (CSL) is right for your course involves aligning learning outcomes with CSL principles, considering reflective components, and ensuring personal interest and commitment.
-Contact the Academic Development Center for guidance.
-CSL courses, partnership development, and faculty support are coordinated by Christian Cook: clcook1@mtroyal.ca.
+Deciding if Community Service Learning (CSL) is right for your course involves aligning learning outcomes with CSL principles, incorporating a reflective component, and ensuring personal interest and commitment.

-Establishing logistics for a community service learning class (CSL), addressing individual student needs, and handling unforeseen circumstances require significant time investment.
+Establishing logistics for a community service learning class (CSL), addressing individual student needs, and handling unforeseen circumstances can require significant time investment.
 However, carefully designing the course pays off by reducing challenges throughout the semester.
 With each iteration of teaching, the process becomes easier.